jhlau/acceptability_prediction/README.md

 ###tikka
-The source code of the original Bayesian models are provided by tikka-postagger; full documentation can be found on: http://code.google.com/p/tikka-postagger/
+The source code of the original Bayesian models are provided by tikka-postagger; full documentation can be found at: http://code.google.com/p/tikka-postagger/

 Modifications: implemented a few new models, and parallelised the original models.

 tikka requires Java 1.6 and ant.
 To build the source, set the environment variables JAVA_HOME and TIKKA_DIR to the appropriate directories.
-Also, update the CLASSPATH variable to include cli.jar and commons-math3-3.2jar (in tikka/lib), and the to-be-compiled tikka classes (tikka/build/classes).
+Also, update the CLASSPATH variable to include cli.jar and commons-math3-3.2jar (in tikka/lib), and the (to-be) built tikka classes (tikka/build/classes).

 Example commands: